-Browse through our frequently asked questions below for answers to common queries we receive regarding holistic dentistry, float tank therapy, infrared saunas, naturopathy and shiatsu massage.
+Browse through our frequently asked questions below for answers to common queries we receive regarding holistic dentistry, fitness testing, infrared saunas, naturopathy and massage.

 Some people think you have to have a certain lifestyle, beliefs and behaviours to visit a holistic dentist but this simply isn’t true!
 ANYONE can visit our holistic dentist and health practitioners and a customised health plan will be created for you based on a number of factors.

 All you need to do is attend your scheduled appointment and we’ll do the rest!
 If you have more questions please give us a call on 07 5644 6000 and we’d be happy to explain it all to you in depth.

 The most common time all these services are used for one patient is during the amalgam removal process including a full detoxification of the body.
 However, packages are available to anyone and can be tailored exactly to your needs.